 For HomeKit doorbells that do not support HomeKit Secure Video, like the Yobi B3 which we recently reviewed, the HomePod can still act as a basic chime.
 This option is available right in the settings panel for your doorbell in the Home app, and if you have multiple HomePods, you can have them chime all over the house.

 Activity zones for cameras

-The feature allows users to define which areas in a camera's view will be used for detection, by drawing and positioning custom shapes.
+The Activity Zone feature allows users to define which areas in a camera's view will be used for detection, by drawing and positioning custom shapes.
 In addition to drawing shapes for specific areas, users can also use an invert option that can make covering larger areas quicker.

 Favorite cameras are also available, which are accessed with a swipe if you have more than one in your home.
-Tapping on a camera in this view will open up a full screen live view, along with audio which was not previously available to HomeKit cameras on the TV.
+Tapping on a camera in this view will open up a full-screen live view, along with audio which was not previously available to HomeKit cameras on the TV.

 All the little things

-The Home app has quite a few odds and ends that we are just now discovering.
+The Home app has quite a few odds and ends that don't impact the overall experience but are still worth noting.
 One of which is a larger Alarm overview when diving into HomePod settings.
 Another is that the talk button for camera live views is larger and more prominent, showing as a large yellow button right underneath the view in portrait mode.

 Support for streaming boxes and sticks have also been added quietly in the background, but of course, no supported devices are available as of yet, and Apple has not officially announced the existence of the actual categories at all.
 Finally, for Wi-Fi accessories, a new "Wi-Fi Credential" section appears in the device information area which shows if HomeKit Secure Router is managing its connection.

 What do you think of HomeKit in iOS 14?